 - Step 5: Email an Advisor in BUSN 248 or email@example.com to confirm and document your eligibility.
 In your email, include a list for which courses you have requested permission numbers, as well as documentation of your completion of the equivalent pre-requisite course.
 Acceptable documentation includes:

-- An emailed PDF of your unofficial transcript from the outside institution with your final grade.
+- An unofficial transcript from the outside institution with your final grade delivered in person or over a secure fax.

-- A screenshot of the institutions enrollment management system showing the institution name, your name, course number, and final grade.
+- An emailed screenshot of the institutions enrollment management system showing the institution name, your name, course number, and final grade.

 - Step 6: Wait for a response from the department(s), noting that this process does not guarantee you will be granted permission.
 If you are concerned about registering in a timely manner, please plan on taking the pre-requisite course(s) at a UConn campus.